Sign-in to Account

 On top of that, make sure to clean up any food-related messes as soon as possible and clean up any clutter you have in your home.
 Clean countertops periodically and clean up any spills right away.
 Since mice can chew through plastic containers, consider switching to glass storage until the rodent problem is gone.

-Seek Rodent Control and Extermination With Aptive Environmental
+Seek Rodent Control and Extermination With Aptive Pest Control

 In addition to the above diseases, rodents can carry rabies, the plague, Lassa fever, and more.
 These can be transferred to both humans and pets.
 That’s why if you believe you have an infestation, it’s important to seek rodent control as soon as possible.